 Qualifying Exigency Leave is an additional type of FML available to eligible employees.
-If the military member is the spouse, domestic partner, son, daughter or parent of the employee, the employee may take Qualifying Exigency Leave to attend to any "qualifying exigency" while the military member is on covered activity duty or call to covered active duty status.
+If the military member is the spouse, domestic partner, son, daughter or parent of the employee, the employee may take Qualifying Exigency Leave to attend to any "qualifying exigency" while the military member is on "covered activity duty or call to covered active duty status" (or has been notified of an impending call or order to covered active duty).